Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

   - The operator physically guided the SO-101 arm (kinesthetic teaching) to demonstrate:
     - Placing tuna/egg/tempura on rice and then on a plate.
     - Picking and serving cucumber rolls directly to a plate.
+    - Placeing the greentea cup right next to the saucer.
   - We carefully designed the camera viewpoints so that:
     - The target objects (rice, toppings, plate) are clearly visible.
     - The workspace is visually simple and consistent.